MUnique/OpenMU/docs/Bots.md

 experience bonus applies.
 Parties re-form every hour.

-A player may invite a bot into their own party: it accepts after a human-like pause of a few seconds, provided the level gap is sane and it is not in the middle of an errand.
+A player may invite a bot into their own party: it accepts after a human-like pause of a few seconds, as long as it is not in the middle of an errand.
+There is no level gate — just like OpenMU's own party action, a bot accepts an inviter of any level, since it is the player who invites and the bot leaves once it gets bored.
 A living player takes precedence over the bot's own company — a bot hunting with other bots leaves them for the inviter, and breaks that bot party up if it was leading it, so a player never has to guess which bot happens to be free.
 In a party the bot follows its leader, defers a due reset, and